Save 15% on Onnit

 Winner: Revive Glutamine

 Glutamine supplements present an interesting situation for evaluating efficacy.
-In most cases, more glutamine is better.
-Studies have shown that it’s tolerable in doses in excess of 40g/day.
-We’ve also found plenty of research that illustrates its effectiveness at bolstering intestinal linings against leaky gut syndrome in the vicinity of major surgeries — which typically weaken tight endothelial junctions integral to gut health.
+In some cases, more glutamine is better.
+Studies have shown that it’s tolerable in doses of up to 30g/day.2 Substantial research also illustrates glutamine’s effectiveness at bolstering the intestinal lining against leaky gut syndrome for individuals who need to undergo major surgeries, which typically weaken tight endothelial junctions integral to gut health.

 From a gut health and immunity standpoint, Revive easily takes the win for effectiveness, thanks to the fact that its dose is double that of its competitors.
-It’s not just a matter of the company telling you to take twice as much as those competitors, either.
-Scoops of relatively equal size from Revive and other companies contain 10g and 5g, respectively.
-Revive produces a mixture that’s easier to make and easier to drink despite using a similar quantity of powder.
+It’s not just a matter of the company telling you to take twice as many servings, either; even if we compare relatively equal scoop sizes, a dose of Revive contains double the amount of glutamine (10g as opposed to 5g).
+What’s more, Revive produces a mixture that’s easier to both make and drink despite using a similar quantity of powder.

 We consider Transparent Labs a solid runner-up in this category, particularly for those hoping that glutamine will help as a workout supplement.
-Transparent Labs BCAA Glutamine may only contain the same 5g of glutamine we see in so many other brands, but it also proved 8g of branched-chain amino acids (BCAAs), which can improve exercise performance, reduce muscle soreness, and positively impact muscle protein synthesis.
-This product from Transparent Labs is at the top of our guide to BCAAs for women and is one of our top amino acid supplements in general.
+Transparent Labs BCAA Glutamine may only contain the same 5g of glutamine found in many other brands, but it also has 8g of branched-chain amino acids (BCAAs), which can improve exercise performance, reduce muscle soreness, and positively impact muscle protein synthesis.
+It’s also at the top of our guide to BCAAs for women and is one of our top recommendations for amino acid supplements in general.

 Winner: Transparent Labs

-When taking any dietary supplement, it’s essential to pay attention to the steps the company takes to ensure its product is safe.
-Since the FDA does not regulate supplements the same way as food and prescription drugs, it’s important to consider a company’s manufacturing, storage, testing, and shipping practices to ensure you’re buying a pure product.
+With any dietary supplement, it’s essential to pay attention to the steps the company takes to ensure its product is safe.
+Since the Food and Drug Administration (FDA) doesn’t regulate supplements the same way as food and prescription drugs, you must consider a company’s manufacturing, storage, testing, and shipping practices to ensure you’re buying a pure product.
 Most supplement companies are transparent about these processes and include details on their websites.

 Winner: Kaged